 Today was the last day of my training program for Kolkata Shoppers Stop.
 Though I was not well for last couple of days I worked hard to make it a success.
-Post ending my session while I was packing my laptop and other training aids I saw some of my students discussing something and they asked me to wait for some time.
-I had some plan and it was not possible for me to wait for long so after waiting for a while I told them about my plan and left the training room.
+Post my session while I was packing my laptop, I saw my students discussing something and they asked me to wait for some time.
+I was to meet a friend on the way back to airport and it was not possible for me to wait for long.
+I told them about my plan and left the training room.
 When I was about to enter the lift a couple of students asked me to come to the training room.
-I walked back to the training room and to my surprise there was a big cake which they arranged as thanks giving for successfully completing the training program.
+I walked back to the training room and to my surprise there was a big cake which they arranged as Guru Dakshina for successfully completing the training program.
 I invited everyone to hold hands and cut the cake together.

 Post the cake cutting ceremony they gifted me a big greeting card and a couple of gifts.
 I was in dilemma as I can’t accept gifts from my trainees.
 Shoppers Stop Unit Head and Unit HR asked me to accept the gifts as Guru Dakshina.
-I did not want to accept but I had no other option left so I accepted the gifts.
+Usually I don’t accept gifts from my trainees but on my colleagues from Shoppers Stop’s insistence I accepted the gifts.
 While I was about to leave the training room a couple of students tried to touch my feet.
 I stopped them from doing so, hugged them instead and thanked everyone for their kind gestures and left the training room.

 Guru Dakshina for me